Do your allergies...

 Struggling with Allergies?

-If you’d like to schedule an appointment with Dr. Baxter to talk about your symptoms and undergo allergy testing, please call our office at (214) 363-8653.
+Dallas patients who want to treat their allergies can schedule an appointment with Dr. Baxter to talk about diagnosis and symptoms, and undergo allergy testing.
+Please call our office at (214) 363-8653.